mtahaarif/C-Multi-Game-Launcher-Management-System-/README.md

 4. **Fix Tic-Tac-Toe game-over handling** — stop the game, lock the board, and display a win/draw message once `win_checker` finds a winner or the board fills up.
 Also fix the turn-order-starts-on-computer bug.
 5. **Add a `.gitignore`** covering VS/MSBuild/vcpkg build artifacts, and remove the stray `RCa25372` file from version control.
 6. **Return-to-menu flow** — currently selecting Flappy Bird or Tetris permanently closes the SFML window (`window.close()`); there's no path back to the graphical main menu after finishing either console game.
+7. **Re-integrate the Shop Management System** — port `shop_managment()`/`admin()` and the `earn`/`product`/`staff`/`amount` class hierarchy from the Project Report back into `Project.cpp` as menu option 4, matching the project's original stated scope.
+8. **Fix the reported Flappy Bird menu fallthrough bug** — if/when reconciling with the report's `flappy_bird()` version, add `break` statements to its option `switch` so selecting "Start Game" doesn't fall through into "Instructions" and "Quit".

 ## License

 No license file is currently present in this repository.
-All rights are reserved by the author unless a license is added.
+This project was submitted as coursework for Fundamentals of Programming at the Department of Computer & Software Engineering, NUST (College of E&ME), by Muhammad Taha, Mueed Rauf, Talha Arshad, and Muhammad Abdullah.
+All rights are reserved by the authors unless a license is added.